Published on November 21st, 2014 | by Ruben7

 - Communication shift: maybe it’s no longer a good idea to talk about ‘sherry’ as a whole.
 It’s a confusing category and encompasses too many styles that few people really understand.
 We should focus on the styles on their own and talk about Fino, Amontillado… as separate wines.
 If you’re putting too much focus on the name ‘sherry’, people will keep linking it to what their grandparents were drinking.

 Not only the names may need to change, also the way of communicating needs to change.
 Websites, social media and other platforms can reach a wider and younger audience.
+Magazines or print ads are expensive and less specific.
 In this respect, sherry can learn a lot from the whisky industry for example.
 Also bodegas should take care of communications themselves, whereas nowadays they rely too much on local distributors in my opinion.

 - Distribution: it’s simply too hard to find good sherry, even when you’re willing to pay a price.
 The industry should probably look beyond the boundaries of local markets and support online sales initiatives that have a wider reach.

-Personally I think sherry sales will continue to fall dramatically for years to come.
+Personally I think sherry sales will continue to fall for years to come, although I hope the dramatical years are behind us.
 Even with the hopeful news in some areas, and as much as I love sherry, I don’t think it will ever be the hugely popular wine it once was.
-The challenge is to filter out types that have gone down with their audience and trying to create momentum for other unique styles.
+The challenge is to filter out types that have gone down with their audience and try to create momentum for other unique styles.
 Production will come down further, bodegas will operate on a smaller scale but they will focus on authentic wines.

 In a way I think sherry is a flexible wine: its wide variety of styles allows producers to focus on the types that are more popular without having to turn their business upside down.
 Interesting times are ahead.